The Garibaldi is a Grade II listed building in the Dudley local planning authority area, England. First listed on 13 December 2013. Public house.

 Description

-PLAN: a butterfly plan positioned on a corner location.
-The entrance lobby is to the right of the corner, with a free flowing circulation through both ranges, around serveries set at the rear.
-Service areas and a stair to the first floor stand behind the serveries.
-A single-storey function room is attached at rear junction of the main ranges.
+The building is constructed of subtly polychromatic shades of red and brown brick in Flemish bond, with clay tile roofs.
+Timber window frames are present on the ground floor, while the first floor has metal frames.
+The plan follows a butterfly shape, positioned on a corner location.
+The entrance lobby is to the right of the corner, with a free-flowing circulation through both ranges, around serveries set at the rear.
+Service areas and a stair to the first floor are located behind the serveries.
+A single-storey function room is attached at the rear where the main ranges join.

-EXTERIOR: the building has two floors constructed in a gently modulating range of brick shades, and is marked by a tall corner chimney.
-To both sides of the chimney are tall two-storey fronts with double-height canted bays under brick gables.
-The Cleveland Street range is of three wide bays, under a deep catslide roof with three attic dormers, a central brick stack and oversailing eaves.
-The main entrance is to the left, with a stone step, and there is a sealed door opening to the right bay.
-The central brick bay is canted.
-The Cross Street range is two bays wide under a catslide with two dormers, an end stack and oversailing eaves.
-To the right is a door with two stone steps.
-To its left is a door opening that has been shortened to form a window opening.
-At the left end is a canted brick bay.
-Attached to the left is a single-storey brick extension.
+The building has two floors, marked by a tall corner chimney.
+To both sides of the chimney are tall two-storey fronts with double-height canted bays, each set under a brick gable.
+The frontage on Cleveland Street is three bays wide, under a deep catslide roof with three attic dormers, a central brick stack, and oversailing eaves.
+The main entrance is to the left, with a stone step, and a sealed door is in the right bay.
+The central bay is canted.
+The frontage on Cross Street is two bays wide, also under a catslide roof featuring two dormers, an end stack, and oversailing eaves.
+To the right is a door with two stone steps; to the left is a door opening that has been altered to form a window.
+A canted brick bay is at the left end.
+A single-storey brick extension is attached to the left.
 The road front windows and doors have moulded brick to their openings.
-To the rear is a polygonal single-storey function room.
-It is overlooked by the first floor windows of the ranges behind.
-The rear elevation of the corner frontage is canted and rises above the eaves level of the two ranges that adjoin it to either side.
+The rear elevation features a polygonal single-storey function room, overlooked by first-floor windows of the surrounding ranges.
+The rear elevation of the corner frontage is canted and rises above the eaves level of the two adjoining ranges.
 All rear openings have brick soldier courses.
-Doors to the frontages are panelled with leaded, glazed lights at upper level.
+Doors to the frontages are panelled with leaded, glazed lights at the upper level.

-INTERIOR: the original interior fittings are largely intact, including serveries with matchboard-panelled bar-fronts and bar-backs, bench seating with some adaptation and heating pipes below, and some lavatory fittings.
-The fireplaces to the main bar area, to the left of the principal entrance, and the Lounge have been removed.
+The original interior fittings are largely intact, including serveries with matchboard-panelled bar-fronts and bar-backs, bench seating with adaptations and heating pipes underneath, and some original lavatory fittings.
+Fireplaces have been removed from the main bar area (to the left of the principal entrance) and the Lounge.
 The bar to the rear right has timber ledges fixed to the walls.
-The ceilings have plain cornices which extend across encased steel beams.
+The ceilings feature plain cornices extending across encased steel beams.
 The first floor was not inspected.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.